indrixdev/100daysofcode/Day 07/README.md

 a string instead of an integer in this program.
 I tried various ways of having the program end if the input it recieves does not match the format required but no joy, any assistance on that would be hugely appreciated.

+### Plan for the rest of the day

+I plan on carrying on with Sololearn for the day and pushing my knowledge of C++ just that bit further.